openrewrite/rewrite-docs/running-recipes/getting-started.md

 {% endtab %}
 {% endtabs %}

-To check that everything worked correctly, run the command `./gradlew rewriteRun`.
+To check that everything worked correctly, run the command `gradle rewriteRun`.
 You should see that the project has been upgraded to Spring Boot 2 and all of the test classes have been updated to JUnit 5.

 Please note, though, that your `build.gradle` file _will not_ be updated as part of this.
 You will manually have to change the Spring and JUnit dependencies to reflect the appropriate versions.